‘Public Charge’ Rule Would Disrupt Safety-Net Access for Some Immigrants

 Expanding What Counts as a Benefit

 In the past, the only benefits considered for this determination were Temporary Assistance for Needy Families (TANF) and government-funded long-term care.
 The draft regulation redefines “public benefit” as “any government assistance in the form of cash, checks, or other forms of money transfers, or instruments and non-cash government assistance in the form of aid, services, or other relief that is means-tested or intended to help the individual meet basic living requirements such as housing, food, utilities, or medical care.”
-Specifically, that would include subsidized health insurance (Medicaid, Children’s Health Insurance Program [CHIP], and insurance supported by Affordable Care Act premium tax credits or cost-sharing subsidies), nutrition assistance (Supplemental Nutrition Assistance Program [SNAP], and the Women, Infants, and Children Program [WIC]), housing assistance, energy assistance for low-income people, earned income tax credits, and more.
+Specifically, that would include subsidized health insurance (Medicaid, Children’s Health Insurance Program [CHIP], and insurance supported by Affordable Care Act premium tax credits or cost-sharing subsidies), nutrition assistance (Supplemental Nutrition Assistance Program [SNAP], and the Women, Infants, and Children Program [WIC]), housing assistance, energy assistance for people with low incomes, earned income tax credits, and more.
 And, as we explain below, immigration officials would also look at benefits received by US citizen children, which could affect the ability of their parents to become legal permanent residents.

 The proposed regulation would look back at benefits received in the preceding 36 months rather than only on the likelihood of a person using benefits in the future, as is currently the practice.
 It is important to note that the expanded benefits will only be relevant to the public charge determination if they are used for the 36 months after the effective date of the final rule.